ShaharPrishMSFT/Zod/README.md

 **Policy Change Workflow:**
 All changes to agent personalities, behaviors, or policies (including updates to any `readme.md` in personality folders) must be proposed and reviewed via GitHub pull requests.

+> **Note:** Due to enterprise restrictions, the GitHub CLI cannot be used to open pull requests.
+> Once your branch is ready, you must open the PR manually via the GitHub web interface.
+> The workflow will provide all the information you need in copyable code blocks:
+> - The PR creation URL
+> - The branch name
+> - The PR title
+> - The PR description

-- To propose a change, create a new branch and submit a pull request describing the intended update.
+- To propose a change, create a new branch and push your changes.
+- When ready for review, use the provided information to open a pull request manually on GitHub.
 - All policy changes require review and approval before merging.
 - Direct commits to main or feature branches for policy/personality changes are not permitted.
 - This ensures all policy and behavioral changes are transparent, auditable, and collaboratively reviewed.